Phospholipid phosphatase 1

-Lipid phosphate phosphohydrolase 1 also known as phosphatidic acid phosphatase 2a is an enzyme that in humans is encoded by the PPAP2A gene.
+Phospholipid phosphatase 1 is an enzyme that in humans is encoded by the PLPP1 gene (previously PPAP2A).

 Function

-Lipid phosphate phosphohydrolase 1 is a member of the phosphatidic acid phosphatase (PAP) family.
+Phospholipid phosphatase 1 is a member of the phosphatidic acid phosphatase (PAP) family.
 PAPs convert phosphatidic acid to diacylglycerol, and function in de novo synthesis of glycerolipids as well as in receptor-activated signal transduction mediated by phospholipase D. This protein is an integral membrane glycoprotein, and has been shown to be a surface enzyme that plays an active role in the hydrolysis and uptake of lipids from extracellular space.
 The expression of this gene is found to be regulated by androgen in a prostatic adenocarcinoma cell line.
 At least two alternatively spliced transcript variants encoding distinct isoforms have been described.